This post may contain affiliate links. Read our disclosure here.

 Beautiful views!
 Bring your snorkeling gear along to see lovely views of coral reef.
 Even if you stay at the shore, you may catch a glimpse of some wildlife.
 You can get into the park for free, but there is a fee if you want to boat or camp overnight.

-Ponies, goats and cows aren’t really what you expect from Miami.
+Ponies, goats, and cows aren’t really what you expect from Miami.
 It’s a bit north, but worth the drive.
 The purpose of the Bill Graham Farm Park is to provide urbanized children to learn about the county’s agricultural past.
 You can find fishing, a sugar cane press, horseshoeing, cow milking and more!
 Bring your dogs and your bikes as it’s complete with a dog park and has one of South Florida’s top-ranked mountain biking trails.
-It’s free during the week, but you may need to pay $6 parking.
+It’s free during the week, but parking is $7 on the weekends.

 This is actually an old rock quarry.
 Rock pits were filled with water, old machinery was covered, and coral from the site was used in the revitalization of the area.
 The highest point in South Florida can be found in this park and it’s also man-made to cover the remnants of the old quarry.
 Admission is free during the week, but parking is $7.